 This procedure is very similar to the one performed when the fracture occurs in the neck of the femur.
-The only difference being the inclusion of a metal plate in addition to the screws and that the surgery takes less time (2 hours or less).
+The only difference is the inclusion of a metal plate and the screws and that the surgery takes less time (2 hours or less).

 Full hip replacement surgery may also be necessary if the ball portion of the hip joint was also damaged.

-Without undergoing any of these procedures, a person with a broken hip winds up almost entirely confined to a chair or bed due to extreme difficulty in moving around.
+Without undergoing any of these procedures, a person with a broken hip winds up almost entirely confined to a chair or bed due to extreme difficulty in mobility.
 Bypassing surgical repair is incredibly risky because it can lead to life-threatening medical issues.